 Mitford writes with a sharp wit and matter of fact honesty.
 Her dismissal of motherhood and misfortune is blunt and her perceptive portrayal on the frivolous lives of the aristocracy is both sharp and entertaining.

-For those of you who haven’t yet discovered Nancy Mitford, the Den highly recommend ‘The Pursuit of Love’ as the perfect starting point and can’t wait for the upcoming TV series with its stellar cast including Lily James, Emily Beecham, Dominic West and Andrew Scott.
+For those of you who haven’t yet discovered Nancy Mitford, the Den highly recommends ‘The Pursuit of Love’, especially as you can compare and contrast the characters with the screen's recent stellar cast including Lily James, Emily Beecham, Dominic West and Andrew Scott.
 A real treat is in store!
+Otherwise perhaps read the companion novel 'Love in a Cold Climate' which is set in the same time frame.